Welcome to our blog about television licensing here in the UK.

 My first dealings with TV Licensing was as a student living in halls.
 I didn't have a TV or any other means of receiving a television signal.
 The letters started to land on my doormat, each one increasingly accusatory in tone.

 Early on I replied saying I didn't need a TV licence, but it got me nowhere.
 Still the letters arrived.
 The text on the outside of the envelopes implied that I was a criminal, which could not be further from the truth.
-It still makes me angry to think about it more than a decade later.
+It still makes me angry to think about it more than two decades later.

 That an organisation can smear and terrorise innocent people in their own homes is abhorrent.